vaibhavkapase1302/infra-terraform-DOC/README.md

-# DigitalOcean Infrastructure with Terraform
+# DigitalOcean Kubernetes + Ingress + TLS (Terraform)

-This is a Terraform project I built on DigitalOcean.
-It provisions a complete infrastructure setup on DigitalOcean including a Kubernetes cluster, container registry, and VPC networking - all ready for deploying containerized applications.
+This repo provisions a production-ready path to run a Flask app on DigitalOcean Kubernetes (DOKS) behind NGINX Ingress with automatic HTTPS via cert-manager and Let’s Encrypt.
+It also creates a DigitalOcean Container Registry (DOCR) and a VPC.

 ## What This Creates

-When you run this Terraform configuration, it will set up:
+When you apply this configuration, it sets up:

-- **Kubernetes Cluster**: A 2-node DOKS cluster running in NYC3
-- **Container Registry**: A private registry for storing Docker images
+- **DOKS Cluster**: Managed Kubernetes in `nyc3` with your desired node size/count
-- **VPC Network**: Isolated networking with custom IP ranges
+- **VPC Network**: Isolated networking for the cluster
-- **All the connections**: Everything is wired together and ready to use
+- **DO Container Registry**: Private registry for app images
+- **Ingress-NGINX (Helm)**: Ingress controller with a public LoadBalancer
+- **cert-manager (Helm) + ClusterIssuer**: Automatic TLS via Let’s Encrypt
+- **Kubernetes Ingress**: Host-based routing for `kubetux.com` to your Flask service

 ## Project Structure

 ```
 infra-terraform-DOC/
 ├── backend.tf                    # How Terraform stores its state
-├── main.tf                      # Main configuration that ties everything together
+├── main.tf                      # Orchestrates all modules
-├── providers.tf                  # DigitalOcean and Kubernetes providers
+├── providers.tf                  # DO, Kubernetes, Helm, Time providers
 ├── variables.tf                  # Input variables and their types
 ├── outputs.tf                    # What gets returned after deployment
 ├── deploy.sh                    # One-command deployment script
 ├── migrate-to-spaces.sh         # Optional: move state to DigitalOcean Spaces
 ├── terraform.tfvars             # My actual configuration values
 ├── modules/                     # Reusable Terraform modules
-│   ├── k8s-doks/               # Kubernetes cluster module
+│   ├── k8s-doks/               # DigitalOcean Kubernetes cluster
-│   ├── img-registry/           # Container registry module
+│   ├── img-registry/           # DigitalOcean Container Registry
-│   └── networking/             # VPC and networking module
+│   ├── networking/             # VPC
+│   ├── ingress-nginx/          # Helm release for NGINX Ingress Controller
+│   ├── cert-manager/           # Helm release + ClusterIssuer
+│   └── app-ingress/            # Kubernetes Ingress for the Flask app
 └── envs/dev/infra.tfvars       # Environment-specific settings
 ```